 Human Resources Recruiter Duties

 Generally, a corporate human resources recruiter designs and implements the overall recruiting strategy for the company, while the human resources department handles hiring, employee retention, and all of the general duties associated with employee management and policy.
-A human resources recruiter will source candidates and develop their own business network, as well as designing and implementing recruiting plans for the company.
+A human resources recruiter will source candidates and develop their own business network, as well as design and implement recruiting plans for the company.
 An HR recruiter might also work with universities for college recruitment efforts, as well as handle the administration and recordkeeping of their recruiting plans.

 A corporate human resources recruiter has to manage the entire recruiting team at the company, including any headhunters or contingency recruiters the company has hired.
 This means that they must prepare offers for candidates and new hire orientation materials, as well as typical recruiter duties like interviewing candidates and screening job applicants.
-Recruiters also must keep detailed records of all applicants, contacts and positions.
+Recruiters also must keep detailed records of all applicants, contacts, and positions.

 Even though an HR recruiter works for a large company, they need to build and maintain a large network in order to source qualified candidates for their positions.
 Having just one corporate client can actually help a recruiter develop a network because they can focus their efforts in one industry and locale.
-Good ways for recruiters to grow their network include becoming a member in industry organizations, joining trade groups, attending conferences and talking with current employees.
+Good ways for recruiters to grow their network include becoming a member of industry organizations, joining trade groups, attending conferences, and talking with current employees.

-Developing a recruiting plan for a large company involves working closely with the human resources department, executives and managers in order to get the best talent for the company.
+Developing a recruiting plan for a large company involves working closely with the human resources department, executives, and managers in order to get the best talent for the company.
 Corporate human resources recruiters must create an overall recruiting plan that outlines the type of candidates needed and how they will be reached.
-They also draft and post job descriptions, as well as continually sourcing candidates for currently open positions and future positions.
+They also draft and post job descriptions, as well as continually source candidates for currently open positions and future positions.
 Recruiters must also check in with new hires and managers to see the results of their recruiting plans and tweak them for the future.
 They may also design and implement programs for employee referrals.

 Coordinating with nearby colleges is an important aspect of a corporate human resources recruiter’s job.
 Developing a college recruiting initiative begins by identifying majors in nearby universities that will prepare students for a job with the company.
-Most college recruitment initiatives involve presenting at the university, attending college job fairs and sponsoring student groups.
+Most college recruitment initiatives involve presenting at the university, attending college job fairs, and sponsoring student groups.
 A good recruiter will also develop business relationships with universities to get the word out about their company.